Blue Whale Facts

 Blue Whale Distribution, Habitat, and Ecology

-In addition, individuals feed almost exclusively on krill, though some also take small numbers of copepods.
-An adult blue whale can eat up to 40 million krill in a day.
+As a general principle, most individuals feed almost exclusively on quantities of krill.
+Some specimens, though, also take small numbers of copepods.
+It consumes huge amounts, as well.
+In point of fact, an adult blue whale can eat up to 40 million krill in a day.

-Finally, it has few if any natural predators.
-On occasion, an Orca may attack, but rarely succeeds unless the individual is quite young or already weakened.
+The remarkable, and huge, Blue Whale, has few if any natural predators.
+On occasion, an Orca sometimes attacks, but rarely succeeds unless the individual is quite young or already weakened.
+The lifespan of this marvel of Nature is estimated to be 80 – 90 years.

 Species Sharing Its Range